mmuman/arduino-lcd-fixture/README.md

 - the packlight PWM input,
 - an Power On / Backlight On signal, to force the PSU to activate.

 We might also want to use one of the PSUs to power the Arduino for us.
 For this we need to find a pin proving power.
 Ideally 5V, otherwise a step-down regulator will be required from a higher voltage.
-Either use an always-on PSU, or find the standby powerof another one.
+Either use an always-on PSU, or find the standby power of another one.

-XXX: 5V / 3.3V ?
-use a diode to drop 1.7V?
+The circuit has resistor dividers to support 5V and 3.3V outputs with jumpers.

 ### Known pinouts

 #### Dell 24"

+TODO

 #### Others?